Getting a Mortgage on Maternity Leave

 Can you get a mortgage on maternity leave?

-Yes, with some mortgage lenders this is absolutely possible, but approaching the right one is key.
+Yes, with some mortgage lenders, this is possible, but approaching the right one is critical.

-There are mortgage providers who won’t lend to applicants on maternity leave at all, while others will want to see water-tight evidence that you’re returning to work on full salary.
+Some mortgage providers won’t lend to applicants on maternity leave at all, while others will want to see water-tight evidence that you’re returning to work on full salary.

-You’ll need to find a mortgage lender who understands the needs of customers on maternity leave and won’t penalise them with caveats or turn them away altogether.
+You’ll need to find a mortgage lender who understands customers’ needs during maternity leave and will not penalise them with caveats or turn them away altogether.

-The best way to find a lender like this is to apply through a broker who specialises in getting mortgages for borrowers who are currently on maternity leave or those who are due to go on it.
+The best way to find a lender like this is to apply through a broker who specialises in obtaining mortgages for borrowers currently on maternity leave or those who are due to go on it.

 Will maternity leave affect your application?

-If you apply for a mortgage and your normal salary is, for example, £30,000 a year, when you’re on maternity leave it is likely to drop down considerably – if not for a short time, then for the whole time that you’re away from work.
+If you apply for a mortgage and your normal salary is, for example, £30,000 a year when you’re on maternity leave, it is likely to drop considerably—if not for a short time, then for the whole time that you’re away from work.

-Some lenders won’t base your affordability on the full £30,000 and may offer you a mortgage based on a varying percentage of this, while others won’t lend at all.
+Some lenders will not base your affordability on the full £30,000 and may offer you a mortgage based on a varying percentage of this, while others will not lend at all.

-There are, however, mortgage lenders out there who are more than happy to consider your full salary, even if you’re on maternity leave at the time of the mortgage application.
+There are, however, mortgage lenders out there who are more than happy to consider your entire salary, even if you’re on maternity leave at the time of the mortgage application.

 How to get a mortgage on maternity leave

-Your first recommended step is to speak with a broker who has experience arranging mortgages under these specific circumstances.
-If you make an enquiry with us our free broker-matching service will be able to match you up with the right advisor.
+Your first recommended step is to speak with a broker with experience arranging mortgages under these circumstances.
+If you enquire with us, our broker-matching service will match you with the right advisor.

 Your mortgage broker will then be able to help with the following:

-• Finding the right lenders who can help.
+- Finding the right lenders who can help.
 Your mortgage broker will be able to quickly identify the lenders who will look more favourably on an application of this nature.
-This will save you time, stress and, potentially, some money too.
+This will save you time, stress and, potentially, some money.

 What if you’re going back part-time?

-Then most lenders will only be able to offer you a mortgage based on a multiple of the part-time salary you can evidence.
+Then, most lenders can only offer you a mortgage based on a multiple of the part-time salaries you can provide.
 You’d essentially be treated as being in part-time employment, which doesn’t necessarily mean you can’t get a mortgage.

 You can read more about this in our article on getting a mortgage on part-time income.